lichess-org/lila/ui/README.md

   }
 ```

-Bundle outputs result in javascript esm modules flattened into the /public/compiled folder.
+Bundling results in one or more es6 modules flattened into the /public/compiled folder.
 Filenames are composed with the module source basename, followed by an 8 char content hash, and ending with .js.
-The directory components of the input pathname are ignored, so we have a rule where sources that will be entry points must have names prefixed by their package followed by a decimal.
+The directory components of the input pathname are ignored, so:

+* **We have a rule** - source filenames of entry points must be prefixed by their package followed by a decimal.

 Bundles may also be described by objects containing a "module" path and an "inline" path.

-* Globs are not allowed for either path when using the "inline" property.
+* Globs are not allowed for either path in object form (when an "inline" property is given).

 The "module" path serves the same purpose as a bare string - naming the source module for an entry point.
 The "inline" path identifies a special typescript source from which ui/build will emit javascript statements into a manifest.\*.json entry for the server.